dotnet/csharpstandard/standard/attributes.md

 #### §The-MaybeNullWhen-Attribute The MaybeNullWhen attribute

 Specifies that a non-nullable argument may be `null` when the method returns the specified `bool` value.
+This is similar to the `MaybeNull` attribute (§The-MaybeNull-Attribute), but include a parameter for the specified return value.

 #### §The-MemberNotNull-Attribute The MemberNotNull attribute

 Specifies that the given member won't be `null` when the method returns.

-> *Example*: The compiler analyzes constructors and field initializers to make sure that all non-nullable reference fields have been initialized before each constructor returns.
-However, the compiler doesn't track field assignments through all helper methods.
-The compiler issues a warning when fields aren't initialized directly in the constructor, but rather in a helper method.
-This warning is suppressed by applying the `MemberNotNull` attribute to a method declaration and specifying the fields that are initialized to a non-null value in the method.
+> *Example*: The compiler may analyze constructors and field initializers to make sure that all non-nullable reference fields have been initialized before each constructor returns.
+However, the compiler doesn't track field assignments through called helper methods.
+The `MemberNotNull` attribute specifies the fields that are initialized to a non-null value in that method.
 For example, consider the following example:
 >
 > <!-- Example: {template:"standalone-lib", name:"MemeberNotNullAttribute"} -->
 > ```csharp